Sravanthgithub/assignment/README.md

 # TrueFoundry coding assignment

->Built ML models for the problem statement.
+>1.
+Built ML models for the problem statement.
->Built Recurrent neural network for the same problem statement to prove that I have knowledge on Deep Learning too.
+>2.
+Built Recurrent neural network for the same problem statement to prove that I have knowledge on Deep Learning too.
 (With fine tuning)
 >Used OOPs Concepts.
 >Developed API Server using FastAPI.
 >Integrated Swagger Documentation.